 IR 2.3.
 Increased capacity building efforts by implementing strategies to transfer of skills, knowledge, and technology for improved and sustained performance.

 IR 2.4.
 Strengthened enabling environments to improve supply chain performance.
-Indicator Name: Percentage of initially GHSC-PSM-supported supply chain functions carried out by national authorities without external technical assistance.
+Indicator Name: Percentage of targeted supply chain activities in which the host country entity has achieved technical independence with GHSC-PSM technical assistance.